NikSecOps/DFIR-Autopsy-Analysis/README.md

 ---

 ### 🔗 **Contact**
-For questions or collaboration, connect via [LinkedIn](YOUR-LINKEDIN-HERE) or email at [YOUR-EMAIL-HERE].
+For questions or collaboration, connect via [LinkedIn](https://www.linkedin.com/in/nikhil-lobo-926179191/) .